sparkswap/lnd-engine/README.md

 The lnd-engine docker files make use of Docker's internal image storage (to replicate the functionality of docker hub locally).
 Run the `npm run build-images` command to update all docker images on your local docker installation.

-#### Using the docker files in your personal project

-After you have built all images on your local system, you can use the provided `docker-compose.btc.example.yml` or `docker-compose.ltc.example.yml` files as a reference for docker setup in your own project.

 #### Library Usage

 ```